-If your keyword phrases involve instructional content that uses words like [how to], refining your research to YouTube may provide useful insights.
+If your keyword phrases involve instructional content that uses words like “how to,” refining your research with the YouTube search type may provide useful insights.

 For example, I have found that YouTube Search shows more relevant “related topics” and “related queries” data than researching with “web search” selected.

 Here’s another example of how using different kinds of search types helps refine Google Trends data.

 I did the same how, what, where, when, why, and who searches but this time using the News Search refinement.

 The search trends in Google News are remarkably different than the search patterns on YouTube.
 That’s because people want to know the “what” and “how” types of information in Google News.